Jimk72/Icarus_Software/README.md

 1. Add mod to Game, Adds paks and places file in games mods folder.(Replaced the old Add Mod to Game) button

 2. Edit Mod, Brings up a mod editor and allows fast editing by clicking the files in mod and then selecting the item to edit will take you right to the spot in the mod file.
+Make sure you click Save Changes!
 3. Delete, This deletes the mod from mod manager.

 Added several new extracted mods.